Meteor-Community-Packages/meteor-link-accounts/README.md

 #Meteor Link Accounts
 A Meteor package designed to links social network accounts without any hassles.

+##Next Steps
+* Look into work with Apollo (graphQL)
+* Look into merge into meteor/accounts.
+* Update to be more open and catch up to current state of Javascript

 ##Goals
 * Link additional social network accounts.
 * Don't modify any Meteor core packages.